IBM/appid-go-sdk/README.md

-# appid-go-sdk
+# appid-management-go-sdk
-Go SDk for App-ID
+GO SDK for appid-management